cyberseihis/bnnprint/write/paralel.md

 implement, have no parts of interest to report on and will be summarised in the experimental setup section.

-The points that need to be impressed upfront in order for the following talk of HDL implementations to be comprehensible are:
+The points that I think are helpful to be impressed upfront in order for my following talk of HDL implementations to be comprehensible are:

 - Over the course of working on the presented designs 6 models that correspond to 6 of the 7 datasets shown above are consistently used to